gpstar81/GPStar-proton-pack/OPERATION.md

 - The switch underneath the ion arm can turn the pack on or off.
 - You can run the pack without the cyclotron lid on.
+	- Automatically switches to internal "cake" cyclotron, if implemented (optional).
-- Alarm ribbon cable will activate the alarm.
+- Alarm ribbon cable will activate the alarm mode and degraded cyclotron spin.
 - The pack can run without a wand.
 - Vibration switch in the cyclotron switch plate enables or disables the vibration motors for both the pack and wand.
 - 1984/2021 year switch in the cyclotron switch plate changes the pack and wand from 1984 (OG) to 2021 (Afterlife) modes.